zxc916684603/ecs/intl.en-US/Network/Elastic Network Interfaces/Modify an ENI.md

 -   An ENI cannot be added to a basic security group and an advanced security group at the same time.
 -   An ENI can be attached to an ECS instance only if they belong to the same type of security group.

-For more information, see [Overview](../reseller.en-US/Security/Security groups/Overview.md#).
+For more information, see [Security group overview](../reseller.en-US/Security/Security groups/Security group overview.md#).

 ## Modify a primary ENI {#section_j0k_ece_enn .section}